owncast/owncast.github.io/docs/configuration/website.md

 ### Web page content

 The body of your page content can be customized in your admin.
 Use standard [Markdown syntax](https://www.markdownguide.org/basic-syntax/) to add links, images, and more.

+### Hide viewer count

+Turn this on to hide the viewer count on your web page.

+### Disable search engine indexing

+Turn this on to ask search engines not to index your site.

+### Enable directory

+Request a listing in the [Owncast Directory](https://owncast.directory), an external service run by the Owncast project that helps people find streams.
+Requires the Server URL to be set.
+Read more about [the directory](/docs/directory/).

+### NSFW

+If you stream explicit or adult content, turn this on so unexpected eyes won't accidentally see it in the directory.
+Like the directory toggle, it requires the Server URL to be set.